Theodor Reichmann: Career

 Reichmann made his debut at the Stadttheater Magdeburg as Ottokar in Carl Maria von Weber's Freischütz in 1869.
-He traveled as a guest artists for performances at the Nowak-Theate in Berlin (1869-1870), the Deutschen Opernhaus in Rotterdam (1870), and the Strasbourg Opera House (1872).
+He traveled as a guest artists for performances at the Nowak-Theatre in Berlin (1869-1870), the Deutschen Opernhaus in Rotterdam (1870), and the Strasbourg Opera House (1872).
 He gave his first performance at the Cologne Opera in 1871 as Conte di Luna in Giuseppe Verdi's Il trovatore.
 He was committed to the Hamburg State Opera (HSO) from 1872 to 1875.
 His first appearance with the HSO was as Friedrich of Telramund in Richard Wagner's Lohengrin.

 In 1874 Reichmann made his debut with the Bavarian State Opera (BSO) at the National Theatre Munich in the title role of Gioachino Rossini's William Tell.
 He became a member of the BSO in 1875 with his first assignment with the company being the title part in Heinrich Marschner's Hans Heiling.
 He remained at the BSO through 1882.
 During his tenure with the BSO he performed in the first performances in the city of Munich of Aida (1877, as Amonasro), Siegfried (1878, as Wotan), and Der Rattenfänger von Hameln (1881, as the title character).
 In his late career he returned to the BSO for one final performance as Hans Sachs in Die Meistersinger von Nürnberg on August 11, 1902.

 Reichmann was a member of Angelo Neumann's traveling Richard Wagner Theatre which toured Europe in 1882-1883.
 With this company he made his London debut at Her Majesty's Theater as Wotan in a complete performance of The Ring Cycle in 1882.
 He also gave his first performance at the Bayreuth Festival in 1882; notably creating the part of Amfortas in the world premiere cast of Wagner's Parsifal on July 26, 1882.
 He returned to Bayreuth repeatedly as Amfortas through 1902, and was also seen on the Bayreuth stage as Hans Sachs (1888 and 1889) and Wolfram von Eschenbach in Tannhäuser (1891).